Used at Belhaven University and other places to answer the question: “What do Protestants believe?” It’s not the whole answer, but it’s a start.

 For God so loved the world that He gave His one and only Son, that whoever believes in Him shall not perish but have eternal life….God redeemed us in order that the blessing given to Abraham might come to the Gentiles through Christ Jesus, so that by faith we might receive the promise of the Spirit….The law (the Old Testament) was our guardian until Christ came that we might be justified by faith….For it is by grace you have been saved, through faith– and this is not from yourselves, it is the gift of God–not by works, so that no one can boast.
 For we are God’s handiwork, created in Christ Jesus to do good works, which God prepared in advance for us to do.
 (John 3:16; Gal 3:14,24; Eph 2:8-10)

 These Reformation truths are God’s Bible truths and have shaped Western Civilization for the past 500 years.
 Now these truths are being loved and embraced all around the globe.
-Millions of people are now being freed and renewed in Christ in Sub-Saharan Africa, the Asia-Pacific region, and the Middle East-North Africa.
+Millions of people are now being freed from their sins and renewed in Christ in Sub-Saharan Africa, the Asia-Pacific region, and the Middle East-North Africa.
 Please pray with me that the Lord will also advance His kingdom and bring reformation and revival to the Western world again!

 Praise God, from whom all blessings flow;